frehner/webdevclass/README.md

                 Does the website display properly in Chrome, Firefox, and IE9”

-View this project in action at this link: http://frehner.github.io/webdevclass/index.html
+View this project in action at this link: http://frehner.github.io/webdevclass/index.html Be sure to play the word game on the JQuery page :)

 In addition, there are instructions given in class.
 This is not meant to be a complex website this is by assignment classification, a review.